 If you thought paprika was just paprika, we’ve got news for you.
 This versatile spice is actually made from dried, ground peppers, and just like the peppers themselves it comes in a range of flavours, from mild and sweet to fiery and hot.
+All paprika varieties are descended from wild plants in North America, but these were subsequently introduced to the Old World through Spain before expanding to Africa, Asia and Central Europe.
+Rich in vitamins, minerals and antioxidants, paprika is thought to promote healthy vision, reduce inflammation and improve your cholesterol levels.
 Pick your perfect paprika with our guide to the different types.

 Sweet paprika vs regular paprika